Cascade Lake Nodes¶

 In the above example we are requesting 8000 MiB of memory per node, but only one task.
 Slurm will usually allocate one cpu per task, but here, because it enforces 6840 MiB per cpu for cclake-himem, it will allocate 2 cpus to the single task in order that the job will have the 8000 MiB which it claims it requires.
 Note that this increases the number of cpu core hours consumed by the job and hence the charge.
 Also note that since each cpu receives 6840 MiB by default anyway, the user would lose nothing by requesting 13000 MiB instead of 8000 MiB here.

-Jobs requiring MPI¶
+Jobs requiring MPI

-We recommend using Intel MPI 2020, which is a newer version of Intel MPI than is presented currently in the skylake environment.
+We recommend using Intel MPI 2020 on Cascade Lake.
 There are other, related changes to the default environment seen by jobs running on the cclake nodes.
-If you wish to recompile or test against this new environment, either request an interactive cclake node with e.g.:
+If you wish to recompile or test in the cascade lake environment, the simplest option is to login directly to one of the login-cascadelake nodes, i.e. to login-cascadelake.hpc.cam.ac.uk.
+Alternatively, request an interactive node and work on a cclake node directly.